 Combined with ERP, this kind of future state mapping can lead to reductions in inventory, reduced product cycle times, less waste, and improvements in sales and revenue.
 There’s a lot ERP can do for you when you’ve mapped out the future state of your organization and established what that would be worth to you in savings and revenue.

 Implementing an ERP system is not cheap.
 Costs include acquisition, training for staff, implementation, customization if required, and deployment options.

 It’s important to consider all the costs – there may be quite a few you do not initially consider.
 For example, if implementing the ERP system requires staff working after-hours, you may have to pay overtime.
-If you will be implementing an ERP system in multiple locations, there may be significant travel costs.
+If you are implementing an ERP system in multiple locations, there may be significant travel costs.
 If implementing the ERP system requires shutting down your manufacturing process, no matter how briefly, there could be lost sales and revenue.
-Take all of these costs into account when estimating the costs of implementing ERP.
+Consider all of these costs when estimating the costs of implementing ERP.

-Now that you have an estimate for the savings an ERP system could provide your organization, and an idea of the costs associated with implementing an ERP system, you can calculate the return on investment (ROI) you would receive from implementing a system for your business.
+Now that you have an estimate of the savings an ERP system could provide your organization and an idea of the costs associated with implementing an ERP system, you can calculate the return on investment (ROI) you would receive from implementing a system for your business.

 - Assess your internal environment

 - Do a process audit

 - Map your future state – and set goals for savings